ConsenSys/doc.pantheon/docs/Concepts/Privacy/Privacy-Overview.md

 # Privacy

 Privacy in Pantheon refers to the ability to keep transactions private between the involved parties.
 Other parties cannot access the transaction content, sending party, or list of participating parties.
-All parties in a private transaction must be online when the transaction is sent.

 !!! important
     For production systems requiring private transactions, we recommend using a network